rogerlew/human-technological-systems/readme.md

 ## Civility Clause

 In any environment in which people interact in meaningful ways to gain knowledge, it is essential that each member feel as free and safe as possible in their participation.
 To this end, it will be course policy and expected that everyone will be treated with mutual respect.
 We certainly do not have to agree, but everyone deserves to feel they are heard.
 We learn by engaging in constructive evidence‐based dialogue.
 Therefore we shall establish in this course a general understanding that members of this class (including students, instructors, professors, and teaching assistants) will be respected and respectful to one another in discussion, in action, in teaching, and in learning.

+## AI Clause

+Use of AI is permitted and perhaps even encouraged.
+However the users of AI are ultimately responsible for the work.
+So if you use AI do so responsibly and please disclose AI assisted content.

 ## Other Potentially Disruptive Classroom Behavior